Frequently Asked Questions

 Yes!
 Our programs are divided into three trimesters, each separated with a two week break.

-We also have a Spring and Fall Break similar to other school breaks.
+Our Winter, Spring and Fall Breaks are similar to other school break schedules.